Backflush accounting: Alternatives to backflushing

 The traditional way of issuing consumed materials is by using dual issues and returns against work orders.
 Components are counted when issued to a production order from Stores when the production order is opened.
 Produced parts and leftover components are counted when returned to stores when the work order is closed.
 In conjunction with a tightly controlled material Stores with discrete storage places, this can deliver very high inventory accuracy without the need for additional transactions to report scrap, material substitution, and non-standard usage separately.
 This obviously requires more transactions than backflushing.
 But these can be automated in a variety of ways, especially since most transactions take place in a limited area (Stores) and not throughout the plant.
 Accountability for component usage and operator time/efficiency at the work-order level by operator/shift/cell is greatly increased in this method over backflushing.
 Work orders also deliver higher lot-control quality measurement potential, substitution management (through a modified work-order BOM) and higher part and customer container bar-coding accuracy.
 The shop-floor stock in this case uses a discrete storage bin, identical to the number of the production order but no backflushing is required when the produced parts are counted.
-Leftover components are returned to the store and all the components from the discrete shop-floor storage bin are issued against that production order (postproduction issuing), in a similar way like backflusing, but not based on the bill of materials (BOM) but on the real stock which was consumed (transferred from the stores) for that particular production order.
+Leftover components are returned to the store and all the components from the discrete shop-floor storage bin are issued against that production order (postproduction issuing), in a similar way like backflushing, but not based on the bill of materials (BOM) but on the real stock which was consumed (transferred from the stores) for that particular production order.